Jie317/dnnlab/README.md

 #### Main Features
 - It allows to run huge data on small memory (e.g., RAM < 12G).
-There is no limit on how many data can be used to train the model, with the implementation of several generator functions.
-At present, there are only two formats of data files are supported, i.e., CSV and parquet.
+There is no limit on how many data can be used to train the model, due to the implementation of several generator functions.
+At present, there are only two data formats are supported, i.e., CSV and parquet.

 - It provides two main arguments, through which user-defined functions can be passed to pre-process data and build neural networks.
-Data preprocessing and model construction are two core steps to tune DNN models.
+Data preprocessing and model construction are two core steps to work with DNN models.
 By passing user-defined functions, users have full control over how the data should be processed before being fed to model, and how the neural layers is built.

 - A set of built-in functions can automatically calculate most prevailing evaluation metrics for binary classification models, such as F-measure, Logloss (Logarithmic loss), AUROC (Area Under the Receiver Operating Characteristic curve), Precision-recall curve, and etc. The metric scores for those who have only scalar values will be recorded in a csv file, while other metrics will be registered as pictures or Excel files.